 I’m an artist and designer based in Los Angeles, CA.

 My artwork has opened the door to every good thing that’s happened in my life, so, when I was young, it never occurred to me to stop painting.
-But as I got older and became more disillusioned with the art world, I thought perhaps I’d slow down, but, to my surprise, quite the opposite has happened; I’m more prolific now than ever.
+As I got older and focused more on design work, I thought perhaps my art production might slow down, but quite the opposite has happened, I’m more prolific now than ever.
 More info on my artwork provided further below on this page.

 As a designer, I help people with kitchen and bath remodels or makeovers for the rest of the home.
 For most of my projects, I design and manufacture custom furniture and cabinetry.
 But most importantly I’m a color specialist or a color-problem solver.
 Advising on color palettes and formulating custom wall paint colors is how I started my design business back in 1999, and that's still very much a part of what I do today.